 On the 25th May 2018, the General Data Protection Regulations (GDPR) came into force in the UK.
 These are new data protection regulations that build upon the Data Protection Act of 1998.

 The GDPR require public authorities and businesses to identify the lawful basis for storing personal data, audit information we already hold and take a ‘data protection by design and default’ approach to personal data.

 We take data protection very seriously at The Giles Nursery and Infants’ School.
-In line with GDPR requirements, we have appointed a Data Protection Officer, Mr John Stevens who is also one of our Governors, to oversee our approach to data management and protection.
+In line with GDPR requirements, we have appointed a Data Protection Officer, Mr Richard Maskrey, one of our former governors and our external GDPR Advisor to oversee our approach to data management and protection.

 In order to comply with the new regulations, we have reviewed our current policies and practices.
 We have already updated our privacy notices in line with the new requirements.
 These can be found by scrolling down and clicking on the link below.

 As part of this compliance process, we have also updated the Image Consent Forms we have received from parents and pupils.
 The new regulations are clear that consent must be up-to-date and clearly recorded.
 From now on, lack of response cannot be interpreted as implied consent.
 We therefore ask you to return these promptly.

 To learn more about the General Data Protection Regulation, please visit the Information Commissioner’s Office website on http://ico.org.uk